 Q: How do I interpret my results?

-A: Methodist (now in Abercrombie) results will be received through the Methodist Hospital system which uses MyChart, please see MyChart examples.
+A: Methodist results will be received through the Methodist Hospital system which uses MyChart, please see MyChart examples.
 If you went to Baylor Genetics at the East Gym, your results will come from Baylor Genetics (see screenshots below).
 Information for the LAMP testing at Rice, is also included below.

 Q: I did not receive my results or I’m having trouble getting into my results email what should I do?